richardcyrus/fm-crowdfunding-product-page/README.md

 - In the first version of adding the interactivity I used AlpineJS.
 - I switched to Vue.js v2 so that I would have rendered HTML without the template directives.
 - **NOTE: Because I started with AlpineJS and then switched to Vue.js I did not refactor the HTML into composable Vue components, I simply converted the script and template directives to use Vue.js.
 If I had started from the beginning with Vue.js then the structure would be very different.**
+- 2023-05-20 Upgraded to Vue 3 using the composition API.

 ### Built with